 Those working in the creative field, including design, marketing, and even sales, should consider capitalizing on the following opportunities:

-- QR codes – Use them to lead the prospective employer to your portfolio, professional blog, or personal website.
-However, remember to check that the website works properly (including the mobile version) and provide a URL in case the HR has trouble scanning your code.
+- QR codes – Use them to lead the prospective employer to your portfolio, a professional blog, or personal website.
+However, remember to check that the website works properly (including the mobile version) and provide a URL in case HR has trouble scanning your code.

 - Video and visual – Video resumes and infographics are gaining popularity, as they are a great way to attract attention to your persona and to truly stand out among other candidates.
 Just make sure you don’t get too carried away – no matter how good the production value, your creative resume will not score any points if the message it sends is weak or inappropriate.

 Need assistance with updating your LinkedIn Profile?
 Our Professional LinkedIn Profile Writers will provide you with a free LinkedIn Profile Review and explain how we can help you create a profile that will get you noticed.